mozilla/popcorn-docs/parsers/_posts/2012-12-12-parserSBV.md

 The SBV parser allows the user to parse SBV subtitle data in order to populate a subtitle track event.

-The user sepcifies the the source of there SBV file in a data-timeline-sources attribute on the video object.
+The user sepcifies the the source of there SBV file in a [data-timeline-sources](/popcorn-docs/modules/#data-timeline-sources) attribute on the video object.
 When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the sepcified file.

 Here is some additional information on the [SBV subtitle format](http://www.dcmp.org/ciy/converting-youtube-to-srt.html).

 ## Options ##

-* **data-timeline-sources** - a media element attribute that specifies the source of the file to be parsed
+* **data-timeline-sources** \[String\] - a media element attribute that specifies the source of the file to be parsed

 ## Use Case ##